Lhallen/Data_science_bootcamp/README.md

 - 👋 Hi, I’m @Lhallen
 - 👀 I’m interested in re-training as a data scientist extraodinaire (dream big...!)
 - 🌱 I’m currently learning python with Hyperion Dev.
-- 💞️ I’m looking to collaborate on anhything that will enable me to learn and grow
+- 💞️ I’m looking to collaborate on anything that will enable me to learn and grow
 - 📫 How to reach me ... laura.hayley.allen@outlook.com

 <!---